likemyRPG/Failsafe-Stellar/README.md

 * Experimented with **Launchtube** for quick test deployment on the standard Testnet.
 * Integrated **Passkeys** for user authentication.

+The steep Rust learning curve and limited developer tooling compared to EVM chains (like hardhat, foundry, or ethers.js) presented initial challenges, but the documentation and examples helped us overcome these hurdles.

 Overall, the developer ecosystem is evolving rapidly, and we overcame some version mismatch issues but ended up with a robust solution.

 ---